sfigg/commercialization-public/docset/design/component-guidelines/bluetooth.md

     -   (1703) Support for [Call Control APIs](https://docs.microsoft.com/en-us/uwp/api/Windows.ApplicationModel.Calls) on Windows 10 for desktop editions.

-    -   (1703) Support for GATT Server, Bluetooth LE Peripheral and non-paired support for Bluetooth LE.
+    -   (1703) Support for GATT Server, Bluetooth LE Peripheral role and non-paired support for Bluetooth LE.
 See our [developer post](http://aka.ms/bluetoothgatt) for more details.

 ### Bluetooth features list by edition